bazelbuild/bazelisk/README.md

 You can set `BAZELISK_GITHUB_TOKEN` to set a GitHub access token to use for API requests to avoid rate limiting when on shared networks.

+You can set `BAZELISK_CLEAN` to run `clean --expunge` between builds when migrating if you suspect this affects your results.

 If `tools/bazel` exists in your workspace root and is executable, Bazelisk will run this file, instead of the Bazel version it downloaded.
 It will set the environment variable `BAZEL_REAL` to the path of the downloaded Bazel binary.
 This can be useful, if you have a wrapper script that e.g.